meowwtama/tp/docs/DeveloperGuide.md

 1. Library manager intends to list all library users.
 2. Library manager enters the command.
-3. MyBookshelf retrieves the information from the Contact List.
+3. MyBookshelf retrieves the information from the contact list.
 4. MyBookshelf displays a list of all library users, including their names, contact information, and any other relevant details.
-5. Library manager reviews the list of library users.
+5. Library manager views the list of library users.

 ***Use case ends***